munificent/craftinginterpreters/book/the-lox-language.md

 Lox is dynamically typed.
 Variables can store values of any type, and a single variable can even store values of different types at different times.
-If you try to perform an operation on values of the wrong type -- say, trying to subtract a string from a number -- then the error is detected and reported at runtime.
+If you try to perform an operation on values of the wrong type -- say, dividing a number by a string -- then the error is detected and reported at runtime.

 There are plenty of reasons to like <span name="static">static</span> types, but they don't outweigh the pragmatic reasons to pick dynamic types for Lox.
 A type